ranfysvalle02/autoeval-to-mongodb/README.md

 * **Docker:** Installed on your system ([https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/))
 * **wget or curl:** Installed on your system (package managers usually handle this)

+### Why does this [autoevals library](https://github.com/braintrustdata/autoevals?tab=readme-ov-file#why-does-this-library-exist) exist?

+There is nothing particularly novel about the evaluation methods in the autoevals library.
+They are all well-known and well-documented.
+However, there are a few things that are particularly difficult when evaluating in practice:

+Normalizing metrics between 0 and 1 is tough.
+For example, check out the calculation in number.py to see how it's done for numeric differences.
+Parsing the outputs on model-graded evaluations is also challenging.
+There are frameworks that do this, but it's hard to debug one output at a time, propagate errors, and tweak the prompts.
+Autoevals makes these tasks easy.

+Collecting metrics behind a uniform interface makes it easy to swap out evaluation methods and compare them.
+Prior to Autoevals, we couldn't find an open source library where you can simply pass in input, output, and expected values through a bunch of different evaluation methods.

 ### Setting Up a Local Atlas Environment